alexus1024/onms/README.md

 ## About

-This solution demonstrates Golang HTTP server capable of accept and store specific JSON structures.
+This solution demonstrates Golang HTTP server capable of accept specific JSON structures and store them.
 It also can return stored values.
 Solution uses simple in-memory storage.

 Challenges: